santiellena/zk-magic-square/README.md

   <img src="images/colored_constraints.png" width="175"/>
 </div>

-Construction L, R and O is quite similar, so I will show the process for just one because the process for the others is analogous.
+Construction of L, R and O is quite similar, so I will show the process for just one because the process for the others is analogous.

 #### Constructing R